What is Interfaith Caregivers?

 How do you get clients?

-- They come to us by calling themselves, through their families, hospitals, nursing homes, and other agencies.
+- Clients come to us by calling us themselves, through their families, hospitals, and other agencies.
 Short term and long term services are available

 Do you ever deny services to anyone?

 - We don’t drive clients that can’t get in and out of a vehicle on their own

 - We don’t offer wheelchair transportation

 - Our volunteers don’t lift or move people